-Thomas Sørlie Hansen is 35 years old and comes from Rælingen.
-He has a master’s degree in visual communication from Oslo National Academy of the Arts.
+Thomas Sørlie Hansen (b.
+1983) has a master’s degree in visual communication from Oslo National Academy of the Arts.
 Since 2008 he has worked freelance as an illustrator, cartoonist and graphic designer.
 For one period he was the head teacher in illustration at Kristiania University College, Trondheim.
 Sørlie Hansen has collaborated on creating artist’s books, with, among others, Guttorm Guttormsgaard.
 In May 2020 he will be an artist in residence at the MuseumsQuartier in Vienna, where he will launch the book Pictures of Death.

-The Institute for Computational Vandalism is an art-and-research group that works with experimental digital approaches to archives and collections.
-The group consists of Nicolas Malevé (BE), Michael Murtaugh (US) and Ellef Prestsæter (NO).
-Their projects have previously been presented at (a selection) Göteborg International Biennial for Contemporary Art (GIBCA), Museu d’Art Contemporani de Barcelona (MACBA), Museum Jorn, and Guttormsgaards archive.
+The Institute for Computational Vandalism is an art and research group that works with experimental digital approaches to archives and collections.
+The group consists of Nicolas Malevé (b.
+1969, BE), Michael Murtaugh (b.
+1972, US) and Ellef Prestsæter.
+Their projects have previously been presented at (a selection) the Stedelijk Museum, Museu d’Art Contemporani de Barcelona (MACBA), Museum Jorn, and Guttormsgaard’s Archive.